farkon00/binarian/README.md

   This keyword uses to output data to user.
 In console user will see 'user_tip : value'.

   user_tip writing without " or '.

+  User tip can contain spaces, everything after value will be considered tip.

   You can't use this keyword in expression.

   Example :